 Let’s take a closer look at how Metamucil works now that you know how psyllium fiber benefits our health.

 When psyllium fiber is ingested, a sticky gel forms in the stomach, trapping sugars and carbohydrates.
 As the gel moves through the small intestine, trapped carbohydrates are slowly released and absorbed into the body.

 Gelled psyllium prevents bile acids expelled from the large intestine from returning to the bloodstream.
 Metamucil Wafers contain soluble fiber from Psyllium husk, which absorbs and retains water to help maintain regular bowel movements.

-This is how Metamucil Wafers can help you deal with personal issues in the restroom!
+Users agree that Metamucil Fiber Things can help you deal with personal issues in the restroom:

 “If you are having an issue with constipation, colitis, diverticulosis, or other similar issues, I’d recommend trying them.”